Planning a Church Service

 If you just try to solve problems with raw talent from your team, people will feel that you are trying to achieve unattainable perfection through sheer force of will and over-expectation, rather than investing in the bigger project of achieving the highest quality of church service excellence possible.

-On very important tool that you need to consider for planning your church service is a church management software.
+One very important tool that you need to consider for planning your church service is a church management software.

+There are many different versions of church management.
 Initially, more important than which software you have is that you have a church management software.

 This tool will allow you to manage team members, delegate tasks, segment your church, plan events, and coordinate everything from small groups to worship practice to set-up/tear-down personnel to donations.